Co-operators Life Insurance Review (2026 Update)

 About pricing comparisons

-To ensure fairness and accuracy, all pricing comparisons were made within identical product types and demographic segments.
-For instance, a 10-year term policy for non-smoking women aged 18-29 with $500,000 in coverage was compared to the average pricing for all other 10-year term policies meeting the same criteria.
+To ensure fairness and accuracy, all pricing comparisons were made within identical plan types and demographic segments.
+For instance, a 10-year term policy for non-smoking women aged 30-44 with $600,000 in coverage was compared to the average pricing for all other 10-year term policies meeting the same criteria.

 Co-operators life insurance products at a glance